MBALearnsToCode/Kregistrar/README.md

 # Kregistrar

-Monitor of training progress of Deep Learning models built on Tensorflow &amp; Theano
+`Kregistrar` is a monitor of training progress of Deep Learning models built on Tensorflow &amp; Theano.